 This Inov-8 Ultrashell Waterproof jacket has been recommended to me by Simon, a running buddy.
 He says it’s amazing and feels like you’re not wearing anything as it is so light (83 grams).
 It’s see through, which means your race number is visible through the jacket – perfect when racing.
 Since the recommendation, it’s been sat on my running wishlist.

 Montane Prism Gloves

-BUY ON AMAZON (WOMEN’S): Montane Women's Prism Glove - Small
+BUY ON AMAZON (WOMEN’S): Montane Ladies Prism Glove Black S

-BUY ON AMAZON (MEN’S): Montane Prism Gloves - Black, Medium
+BUY ON AMAZON (MEN’S): Montane Mens Prism Glove Black M

 You can never have too many pairs of gloves, all with varying thickness.
 What thickness of glove you need depends on the outside temperature and the running session you’re doing.
 For example, if it’s a cold winter’s evening but you’re doing an interval session, you need a thin, light glove.
 However, if it’s chilly and you’re out on a long or easy run, you need a thicker, warmer glove.